 Safety Features

-When operating a powerful tool like an electric chainsaw, taking advantage of safety features can help prevent dangerous and life-threatening accidents from occurring.
-For example, some electric chainsaws include a chain brake located on the handle that’s used to stop the rotation of the chain in emergencies.
+When operating a powerful tool like an electric chainsaw, taking advantage of safety features can help prevent dangerous and life-threatening accidents.
+For example, some electric chainsaws include a chain brake on the handle that’s used to stop the chain’s rotation in emergencies.
 Some models even come with a safety switch to prevent accidental starting.

 Are electric chainsaws more dangerous than gas-powered models?